Building Community muscle -

 Activity Two

-Online recruitment has been shown to be a top recruitment strategy, and it's also a low-maintenance, passive approach that let's people find YOU.
+Online volunteer recruitment has been shown to be a top strategy, and it's also a low-maintenance, passive approach that let's people find YOU.
 The United Ways of Maine offer a place to list and find volunteer opportunities - at no cost!

 Activity Three